• Zamawiaj do paczkomatu

 181. Mycoplasma pneumoniae and Atypical Pneumonia

-182. Genital Mycoplasmas:: Mycoplasma genitalium, Mycoplasma hominis, and Ureaplasma urealyticum
+182. Genital Mycoplasmas: Mycoplasma genitalium, Mycoplasma hominis, and Ureaplasma urealyticum

 SECTION E. RICKETTSIOSES AND EHRLICHIOSES